Sempervivum: A Gardener’s Perspective of the Not-So-Humble Hens-and-Chicks by Kevin Vaughn

 - Essential garden subjects for rock gardens, pots, and many other garden situations for easy-care plantings

-• Information for beginners to succeed and for advanced gardeners
+- Useful information for beginners and advanced gardeners

-• Varieties in gold, red, pink, and near black in sizes from 1/2 in. to over a foot in diameter
+- Varieties in gold, red, pink, and near black in sizes from 0.5" to over a foot in diameter

 Sempervivum have long fascinated gardeners and are useful plants for gardening situations in which other plants might fail.
 Many people are aware of only a single, rather uninteresting green cultivar, but selections from the wild and the work of hybridizers have resulted in over 7,000 cultivars with a range in size from 0.5" to over a foot in diameter and colors from gold to black.
 Clearly the gardener has never had a better choice.
 This book covers all aspects of their history, taxonomy, culture, propagation, hybridizing, people involved in the production of Sempervivum, and a long list of cultivars that are recommended for the gardener.
 Color illustrations show not only the cultivars, but garden uses and cultural practices.